amw-zero/concerning_quality/_posts/2022-09-21-semantics-extraction-isabelle.md

 # Now What?

 Now that we have this interpreter what can what can we do with it?
-We can of course just use it directly if we want our langauge to stay interpreted and that's it.
+We can of course just use it directly if we want our language to stay interpreted and that's it.
 But it can also be used as a source of truth for other language components.

 For example, Conrad Watt [formalized the semantics of WebAssembly](https://www.cl.cam.ac.uk/~caw77/papers/mechanising-and-verifying-the-webassembly-specification.pdf) and used it to check wasm implementations against an extracted reference interpreter using fuzz testing.
 This is a hybrid approach, somewhere between program extraction and model-based test case generation, and it allows for hand-writing a language implementation while still being "connected" to the verified semantics.